za01br/mastra/packages/core/src/storage/README.md

    - Concrete implementation using LibSQL/SQLite
    - Supports both in-memory and file-based storage
    - Implements atomic transactions for data integrity
+   - Used automatically by Memory if no storage is provided

 ### Supported Tables